 I remember when I joined IBM I put a paper into the CoP on KM and it was rejected unless a more experienced person improved it in return for which his name would come first.
 I didn’t then realise that incentives were in place.
 I refused, the paper was not published within IBM but was within a KM magazine and was recently assessed as one of the top ten papers of all time in KM measured by citation.
 All of that without improvement by a corporate game player.
 Remove some type of content control and it becomes impossible to find things.
 Too many systems get initial take up but then get harder and harder to use as volume and participation increase.
 Does anyone remember the collaboration package Grove?
 That really suffered in that way and initiatives since by IBM, Google and Microsoft have all suffered from the same problem.

-One study we did in IBM showed that people used the KM system to find the names of authors who they then phoned up to see if they should read the material.
-At a recent conference I mentioned this and a KM advocate said that was no longer an issue as people only used the written material and didn’t feel the need to contact the authors.
-Aside from the fact that I don’t believe that, if it was true it would be dumbing down, an automation of knowledge which would be damaging.
-Human validation of codified material its needed.
+One study we did at IBM showed that people used the KM system to find the names of authors who they then phoned up to see if they should read the material.
+At a recent conference, I mentioned this and a KM advocate said that was no longer an issue as people only used the written material and didn’t feel the need to contact the authors.
+Aside from the fact that I don’t believe that, if it was true it would be dumbing down, and automation of knowledge which would be damaging.
+Human validation of codified material is needed.
 You need to trust the person, the office or the process which created the material.
 Those three are arranged in descending order of utility and increasing cost and time to create.
 An interesting alternative is self-discovery of real experiences as the process is your own, and it is something you have participated in.
-You want to hear people’s descriptions rather than third party evaluations.
-The more material is summarised, the more it is interpreted, the higher the need for trust.
+You want to hear people’s descriptions rather than third-party evaluations.
+The more material is summarised, the more it is interpreted, and the higher the need for trust.

 Decision making under conditions of stress with limited information is always an issue and the authority or advocacy capability that comes with both experience and the lack of further ambition for promotion or power.
 This is frequently neglected in problem definition but it is important.

-This one is critical, the more stress, the more I fall back to people to things that are familiar and have worked in the past.
+This one is critical, the more stress, the more I fall back on people to things that are familiar and have worked in the past.
 That may mean that new ideas get filtered or ignored.
 Now I could write a whole essay on this and will do over blog posts in the future so I can just touch the issue here at best.
 Go back to the links to MassSense and Crowdsensor to get a sense of what we can do here.
-Large scale anonymous real time feedback (which is not the same thing as social computing) means that I can use collective intelligence rather than trusted lieutenants to assist in decision making.
+Large-scale anonymous real-time feedback (which is not the same thing as social computing) means that I can use collective intelligence rather than trusted lieutenants to assist in decision-making.
 So we can use digital augmentation, but this also returns to the apprentice model.
 If I know that someone severed an apprenticeship, that they taught as a journeyman and that they executed their masterwork, then trust is easy.
 The more I lived the process, the more I understand it and its limitations.
 If I have served in the craft hall I also know the individuals and their capabilities.
-A world mediated by computers, formal roles and skills based competences is an impoverishment of the wider knowledge capabilities of humanity.
+A world mediated by computers, formal roles and skills-based competences is an impoverishment of the wider knowledge capabilities of humanity.

 Cognitive Edge Ltd. & Cognitive Edge Pte. trading as The Cynefin Company and The Cynefin Centre.